 The Internet of Things (IoT) is the global network of physical devices embedded with electronics, sensors and network connectivity that is transforming the way organisations work.

 PestConnect works via connected units with infrared sensors that monitor facilities 24 hours a day and pick up any activity from mice or rats.
-When a unit is activated, a message is transmitted to a Rentokil technician, who then follows up rapidly to treat and control the issue.
+When a unit is activated, a message is transmitted to a Rentokil technician, who follows up rapidly to treat and control the issue.

-This is being achieved by combining Rentokil’s vast knowledge of pest control with the data analysis expertise of organisations like Google, PA Consulting Group and Qlik.
-The cloud-based Qlik Sense platform provides visualisations of data collected from PestConnect and combines them with other relevant data sources such as mapping weather patterns with rodent behaviour.
+This is achieved by combining Rentokil’s vast knowledge of pest control with the data analysis expertise of organisations like Google, PA Consulting Group and Qlik.
+The cloud-based Qlik Sense platform provides visualisations of data collected from PestConnect and combines them with other relevant data sources, such as mapping weather patterns with rodent behaviour.